briancappello/flask-unchained/docs/bundles/api.rst

 :class:`~flask_unchained.bundles.api.ModelSerializer` is very similar to Flask Marshmallow's :class:`~flask_marshmallow.sqla.ModelSchema`.
 There are two differences:

-- dependency injection is automatically set up on the constructor, and
+- dependency injection is automatically set up, and
-- we automatically convert field names to camel case when dumping and loading
+- we automatically convert field names to/from camel case when dumping/loading (although this is customizable)

 Let's say you have the following model: